eaglezoli/obsidian/10. Bilateral/Research Log.md

 	- Interaction effect between FR and HR on features
 	- Highlight the difference in the gap between healthy and unhealthy vessel at low flow and high flow
 	- Highlight difference in response to changing flow dynamics between healthy and unhealthy vessels
+### Meeting with James
+- Double check
+	- LOESS curve – should be more curved?
+	- Boxplot – why are both channels the same?
 ### Meeting with Juan
 - Principal Component Analysis (PCA)
 	- Order reduction